softindex/datakernel/README.md

 ### [UIKernel](https://github.com/softindex/datakernel/tree/master/uikernel)
 This module represents integration with UIKernel.io JS frontend library: JSON serializers, grid model, basic servlets.
-Using this module you can build a server application that will be compatible with UIKernel JS library.
+With this module you can build a server application that will be compatible with UIKernel JS library.

 [UIKernel integration example](https://github.com/softindex/datakernel/tree/master/examples/uikernel-integration)